SarithaMathai/MyRetailService/README.md

 ## Deployment instructions:

    * Stop the Tomcat server.
-   * Deploy the MyJPAProvider.jar file into Tomcat container.
+   * Deploy the MyJPAProvider.jar file into Tomcat web container.
-   * Deploy the ProductDetailServices.war file into Tomcat container.
+   * Deploy the ProductDetailServices.war file into Tomcat web container.
-   * Deploy the MyRetailService.war file into Tomcat container.
+   * Deploy the MyRetailService.war file into Tomcat web container.
    * Start the Tomcat server.

 ## Database setup instructions: